Marlim3210/web-server-/DNS Server.md

 _nano /etc/netplan/00-installer-config.yaml_

 # Konfigurasi interface

-_This is the network config written by 'subiquity'
+<code>This is the network config written by 'subiquity'
 network:
   ethernets:
     enp0s3: